maxhebditch/batchgit/README.md

 6. Only show pwd if repo has something to push, similar to how status wors
 7. Add a secondary, larger list for less frequent monitoring or maybe just pulling
 8. Add a `-d` flag for removing directory
+9. Add folders recursively from current location to configuration file.